HOME ALBUM LYRICS SONGBOOKS TOURBOOKS VIDEOS DISCOGRAPHY LINKS

 28London, UKThe Flamingo Club

-October 1966
+OCTOBER 1966

-Brian Epstein makes an official announcement that he no longer represents The Moody Blues
+12Brian Epstein makes an official announcement that he no longer represents The Moody Blues

-For the next six months, the Moodies attempt to duplicate the R & B sound that made them famous, but fail.
+For the next few months, the Moodies attempt to duplicate the R & B sound that made them famous, but fail.
 They change direction as the music landscape around them changes.
 Their new sound becomes very much in demand.

 < PREVIOUS TOUR - 1965 CONCERTS TOUR INDEX NEXT TOUR - 1967 CONCERTS >